SmallImprovements/react-with-animation/README.md

 ```
 $('#myThing').addClass('animateMe').delay(3000).removeClass('animateMe');
 ```
 In React, the `$('#myThing')`selector part is a bit different.
-What we need is a component that can know about which component we want to add (and remove) the CSS classes to.
+Because React is declarative in nature, we need  a component that can handle imperatively telling React which component we want to add (and remove) the CSS classes to.
 That's what this HOC does - it 'wraps' your component so that it always knows where it is in the React DOM, and can apply and remove the animation when it's done.
 ```JSX
 const AnimateMyComponent = withAnimation(MyComponent);
 render() {